yukaberry/portfolio_tanzania_water_pumps/findings/analysis.md

 ## 6.2  Classification report
-I have decided to use XGB and optimise its hyperparameters because I would like to get to know this model.
+I have decided to use XGBoost and optimise its hyperparameters because I would like to get to know this model.
 Here it shows the details of XGB performance and it is turned by grid search.

 ### XGB Baseline trained by non upsampled data